JorgeGlezDiaz/LangGraph/README.md

 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.

+> [!TIP]
+> Optional information to help a user be more successful.

+> [!IMPORTANT]
+> Crucial information necessary for users to succeed.

+> [!WARNING]
+> Critical content demanding immediate user attention due to potential risks.

+> [!CAUTION]
+> Negative potential consequences of an action.

 ### ⚠️ IMPORTANT ⚠️
 > It is important to know that this code may have errors due to the lack of experience of his creator.
 Good luck! 🚀🚀